We want our residents to feel safe in their homes, their local communities and our extra care services, and to be protected from harm and abuse.

 - We will work with our residents to establish what being safe means to them.
 Our residents, children and young people have the right to live safely and free from harm

-- We will actively promote awareness of adult and child safeguarding across Notting Hill Housing to ensure we are taking a proactive approach and empowering our staff to be clear about the roles and responsibilities under safeguarding.
+- We will actively promote awareness of adult and child safeguarding across Notting Hill Genesis to ensure we are taking a proactive approach and empowering our staff to be clear about the roles and responsibilities under safeguarding.

 - Our safeguarding work is underpinned by the six principles which govern safeguarding: Empowerment, prevention, proportionality, protection, partnership and accountability.